glowkeeper/P3D/docs/labs/week3Session1.md

 Save your scene and save your project.
 You will add to this in the [next lab](./week3Session2.md).

 Finally, you should check your work into your GitHub repository.
-First, grab Unity's [gitignore settings](https://github.com/github/gitignore/blob/master/Unity.gitignore) - copy its contents, call it `.gitignore`, and put it in the directory `Location/ProjectName`, which you just chose for you new Unity project.
-If you've done this correctly, when you commit your work to `git`, you will commit a few hundred files and not a few thousand.
-Go ahead and do that commit now, and then push your work up to Github.
+First, copy Unity's [gitignore settings](https://github.com/github/gitignore/blob/master/Unity.gitignore) and save them to a file called `.gitignore`, which you should put in the directory that you chose for you new Unity project (`Location/ProjectName`).
+If you've done that correctly, when you commit your work to `git`, you will commit a few hundred files and not a few thousand.
+If that's so, go ahead and do that commit now, and then push your work up to GitHub.

 ## Useful Links